-In the context of employability of the EDJ graduates, only 2 EDJ graduates out of 45 employed graduates are found to be employed.
-No Dalit graduate is found to be employed.
-In the context of unemployment, 3 EDJ graduate out of 51 unemployed graduates is seen to be without a job.
+In the context of employability of the EDJ graduates, 1 EDJ graduate out of 25 employed graduates is found to be employed.
+In the context of unemployment, 3 EDJ graduates out of 33 unemployed graduates are seen to be without a job.
 This figure indicates that the employment status of EDJ graduates is very poor in comparison to other graduates.

-Table 4: Employment Status of Graduates of 2019 in Different Sectors
+Table 4: Employment Status of Graduates of 2021 in Different Sectors